 98% retention saves $30,000–$60,000 annually per 5-person team versus 75% industry standard.
 Over three years, this compounds to $90,000–$180,000 in avoided replacement recruiting and productivity loss.

-What EOR provider costs should we expect in 2026?
+What COR or EOR provider costs should we expect in 2026?

-$499-$699 monthly per full-time employee; contractor management starts at $49/month.
-Verify whether FX fees are included or added separately, as this can increase costs by 2-10%.
-Compare EOR models across LatAm.
+$499–$699 monthly per full-time professional; contractor management starts at $49/month.
+Verify whether FX fees are included or added separately, as this can increase costs by 2–10%.
+Compare COR and EOR models across LatAm.

 How does Mexico compare to other LatAm countries for software engineering talent?